What is a Medical Power of Attorney?

-Any instructions included in your living will must be followed by your health care providers, and can’t be influenced by your family or friends.
+Your healthcare providers must follow Any instructions in your living will and can’t be influenced by your family or friends.

 But what if you find yourself in a medical situation that your living will doesn’t cover?
 In such an event, you’ll need a medical power of attorney.
 Without one, your healthcare decisions and preferences might be appointed to someone you don’t know or trust.

-3. How to fill out a medical power of attorney form
+How to fill out a Medical Power of Attorney Form

-To get a legal medical power of attorney, you need to choose your agent, determine your agent’s authority, sign the form according to your state’s requirements, including other advance directives, distribute copies.
+To get a legal medical power of attorney, you must choose your agent, determine your agent’s authority, sign the form according to your state’s requirements, including other advance directives, and distribute copies.